superduper-io/superduper/docs/content/models/llms.md

 # LLMs

-`Superduper` allows users to work with LLM services and models
+Superduper allows users to work with LLM services and models

-Here is a table of LLMs supported in `Superduper`:
+Here is a table of LLMs supported in Superduper:

 | Class | Description |
 | --- | --- |